Application Note 001: Uptake rates for tube-type axial diffusive samplers

 Application Note 020: Confirming sorbent tube retention volumes and checking for analyte breakthrough

 This Application Note describes a simple procedure for checking analyte breakthrough prior to or during field monitoring, using pairs of tubes linked together in series.
-This guidance also complies with recommendations in standard thermal desorption methods for air monitoring.
+Also included is an extensive listing of breakthrough volumes and safe sampling volumes.

 Application Note 021: Developing and optimising TD methods